psoloway/puppetlabs-tomcat/README.md

 #####`doc_base`

 Specifies a Document Base (or Context Root) directory or archive file.
 Maps to the [docBase XML attribute](http://tomcat.apache.org/tomcat-8.0-doc/config/context.html#Common_Attributes).
 Valid options: a string containing a path (either an absolute path or a path relative to the appBase directory of the owning Host).
+Default: $name.

 #####`parent_service`

-*Optional.* Specifies which Service XML element the Context should nest under.
+Specifies which Service XML element the Context should nest under.
+Valid options: a string containing the name attribute of the Service.
 Default: 'Catalina'.

 #####`parent_engine`

 Specifies which Engine element the Context should nest under.
 Only valid if `parent_host` is specified.
 Valid options: a string containing the name attribute of the Engine.
+Default: undef.

 #####`parent_host`

 Specifies which Host element the Context should nest under.
-Valid options: a string containing the name attribute for the Host.
+Valid options: a string containing the name attribute of the Host.
+Default: undef.

 #####`additional_attributes`

-*Optional.* Specifies any further attributes to add to the Context.
+Specifies any further attributes to add to the Context.
 Valid options: a hash of '< attribute >' => '< value >' pairs.
+Default: {}.

 #####`attributes_to_remove`

-*Optional.* Specifies any attributes to remove from the Context.
+Specifies any attributes to remove from the Context.
 Valid options: a hash of '< attribute >' => '< value >' pairs.
+Default: [].

 ####tomcat::config::server::engine

 #####`default_host`

 *Required.* Specifies a host to handle any requests directed to hostnames that exist on the server but are not defined in this configuration file.
-Maps to the [defaultHost XML attribute](http://tomcat.apache.org/tomcat-8.0-doc/config/engine.html#Common_Attributes) for the Engine.
+Maps to the [defaultHost XML attribute](http://tomcat.apache.org/tomcat-8.0-doc/config/engine.html#Common_Attributes) of the Engine.
 Valid options: a string containing a hostname.

 #####`catalina_base`

 Specifies the base directory of the Tomcat installation to manage.
+Valid options: a string containing an absolute path.
+Default: $::tomcat::catalina_home.

 #####`background_processor_delay`

-*Optional.* Determines the delay between invoking the backgroundProcess method on this engine and its child containers.
+Determines the delay between invoking the backgroundProcess method on this engine and its child containers.
 Maps to the [backgroundProcessorDelay XML attribute](http://tomcat.apache.org/tomcat-8.0-doc/config/engine.html#Common_Attributes).
 Valid options: an integer, in seconds.
+Default: undef.

 #####`background_processor_delay_ensure`